 You can resize a Linux or a Windows partition (shrink) to minimal size using a live Linux distribution such as Gparted or run gparted GUI utility from Ubuntu Desktop Live ISO image.
 Other paid Linux distributions you can use the manipulate disk partition file system sizes (ext2, ext4, NTFS, xfs) are Partition Wizard or Parted Magic .
 You can also use Microsoft Windows diskmgmt.msc utility in order to shrink an NTFS partition.
 By shrinking the free space of a partition, the required time that dd will take to copy non-used disk blocks, in case of huge partitions, will be drastically reduced.
 In case of a large partition with just a small percent of used space, it's advisable to shrink the file system because dd utility will also copy the unused space in the process (dd will also copy all free blocks of 100GB or 1 TB partition which has less than 10% of used space).

 STEP TWO - Clone Disks

-In this excerpt the disks are inversed, so /dev/sdb represents Windows installation the disk and /dev/sda represents the empty SSD.
+In this test setup the disks are inversed, so /dev/sdb represents Windows installation the disk and /dev/sda represents the empty SSD.

 Then run the following command with root privileges in order to clone Windows installation disk from HDD (/dev/sdb) to SSD (/dev/sda). pv utility is not installed by default in Ubuntu.
 You can install it by running: